mongodb/specifications/source/transactions/transactions.rst

 In MongoDB 4.0 the only supported retryable write commands within a transaction are commitTransaction and abortTransaction.
 Therefore drivers MUST NOT retry write commands within transactions even when retryWrites has been enabled on the MongoClient.
+In addition, drivers MUST NOT add the RetryableWriteError label to any error that occurs during a write command within a transaction (excepting commitTransation and abortTransaction), even when retryWrites has been enabled on the MongoClient.

 Drivers MUST retry the commitTransaction and abortTransaction commands even when retryWrites has been disabled on the MongoClient. commitTransaction and abortTransaction are retryable write commands and MUST be retried according to the `Retryable Writes Specification`_.